josephj1o4e1/YahooFantasyBasketball-project/README.md

 2. Create a Team Roster Auto-Builder, based on:
 - Weekly Player Performance Prediction.
 - Dynamic Programming for team roster selection.

-Notes: Fantasy basketball drafting is actually such a complex contrained optimization problem that I would like to dig deep in another project (Multiple Knapsack Assignment Problem).
-Right now I just want to "assist" my decision making rather than creating a whole automated roster building algorithm.